Dacorum Borough Council has once again achieved gold standard in the annual RSPCA PawPrints awards.

 It also aims to encourage local authorities to look at this important and often undervalued service and address any resource and service issues that may help them to meet the footprint criteria in the future.

-Cllr Julie Banks, Portfolio Holder for Community and Regulatory Services, said: “We are so honoured to have achieved this recognition from the RSPCA Gold PawPrints Awards scheme.
-It’s an amazing achievement and reflects the high standard
+Cllr Margaret Griffiths, Dacorum Borough Council Portfolio Holder for Housing Services, said: “We are so honoured to have achieved this recognition from the RSPCA Gold PawPrints Awards scheme.
+It’s an amazing achievement and reflects the high

-of our animal welfare service.
-To achieve the gold standard yet again is testament to their dedication and I congratulate all involved."
+standard of our animal welfare service.
+To achieve the gold standard yet again is testament to the dedication of our staff and I congratulate all involved."

 We have an Animal Welfare team who can assist with any concerns relating to neglect or abuse of any animal, including dogs, cats, horses, small household pets, exotics and wildlife.
 Any concerns for the welfare of an animal can be reported directly to